1. Gautama Buddha was born in __________.

 Explanation: Buddha preached in Pali (Magadhi Prakrit), the people’s language.

-23. The Buddhist monks followed rules compiled in the:
+23. The Buddhist monks followed rules compiled in the__________.

 A) Jataka tales